d-uzlov/k8s-homelab/docs/misc.md

 Beware that this completely disables checks for the whole domain.

+Alternatively, delete site from HSTS list in [Chrome settings](chrome://net-internals/#hsts).

+Not that this won't work if the site is in the preloaded HSTS list.

 # Strange warning in pve console

 Message from syslogd@pve at Mar 28 00:48:39 ...